Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 • Received an eviction notice or notice to pay rent or quit

-The Los Angeles County Chief Executive Office (CEO) Service Integration Branch (SIB) provides a match list of mutual DCFS/DPSS clients monthly.
+The Chief Information Office (CIO), under the Los Angeles County Chief Executive Office (CEO), provides a match list of mutual DCFS/DPSS clients monthly.
 The list includes:

-• Clients who have both an open DCFS and CalWORKs case
+• Clients who have both an open DCFS and CalWORKs/GAIN case

-• Are identified as homeless or at risk of homelessness by DPSS
+• Clients who are identified as homeless or at risk of homelessness by DPSS; and

-• Both DCFS and CalWORKs identifying case and caseworker information
+• Both DCFS and CalWORKs/GAIN identifying case and caseworker information

-Within three business days of receiving the match list, the HCM initiates contact with all participants on the list and:
+Within three (3) business days of receiving the match list, the GSW initiates contact with all participants on the list and:

 • Informs the participants that DPSS is collaborating with DCFS to help meet the family's needs and their DCFS case plan goals.
-The HCM offer's relevant services.
+The GSW offers relevant services.

 • Informs the participant's that their participation is voluntary.